Egg Donation Screening Process for the Recipient or Couple

 Consultation with IVF Nurse Coordinator:

 Prior to the treatment cycle, a consultation will need to be scheduled with an IVF nurse.
-At this consultation you may further discuss frozen vs fresh donor eggs if you have not already chosen which program you will pursue.
 The nurse will show you available donor profiles and answer questions you may have about the donors.

 You will receive complete instructions regarding your individual treatment protocols and medications.
 Instructions will also be given concerning Lupron, estrogen and progesterone injections for the patient or for the person who has agreed to give necessary injections.
 If you are using frozen donor eggs, you will need to meet with Amy Jones to discuss the process further.
 Specifically, she will review the thawing process and answer questions you may have about the ICED consent form.
 After meeting with Amy, you may reserve the frozen eggs of your choice.